rfwlab/rfw/docs/articles/essentials/components-basics.md

 # Components Basics

-Components are the building blocks of every RFW application.
+Components are the building blocks of every rfw application.
 A component pairs a Go struct with an RTML template and exposes reactive state through exported fields.
 When those fields change, the DOM updates automatically.

 ## Defining a Component

 Create a struct that embeds `*core.HTMLComponent` and register its template.
-The `SetComponent` call wires the struct so RFW can track exported fields.
+The `SetComponent` call wires the struct so rfw can track exported fields.

 ```go
 package components